US officials to lift Yellowstone grizzly bear protections

 Some 125 tribes have signed a treaty opposing trophy hunting grizzly bears, which Native Americans consider a sacred animal.

-Thursday's ruling is certain to be challenged in court by conservation groups that argue the Yellowstone bears still face threats to their continued existence from humans, climate change and other factors.
+Thursday's ruling is certain to be challenged in court by conservation groups that argue the Yellowstone bears still face threats to their continued existence.
 Tim Preso, an attorney for environmental law firm Earthjustice, said his organization will look closely at the rule.

 "We feel like this species is more than adequately protected in the absence of (Endangered Species Act) protections," Hogan said.

-Endangered Species Act protections set strict rules meant to protect species from being killed or their habitat being harmed, as opposed to state management practices that can include hunting or trapping as a means to keep an animal's population in check.

 Wildlife officials in Montana, Idaho and Wyoming have been managing the bear population alongside federal government officials for decades.
-Those states have submitted management plans that have been approved, and will follow strict regulations to keep a viable population, Hogan said.
+Those states will follow strict regulations to keep a viable population, Hogan said.

 The federal agency's rule sets a minimum population of 500 bears for Yellowstone, and requires states to curb hunting if the population falls below 600.